Why re-open Antelope Butte?

 When Antelope Butte operated from 1961 until 2004, it provided multiple generations with the opportunity to ski, learn, play, and create memories.
 Community ski areas provide citizens a natural opportunity to be active and healthy, especially during the winter months when other outdoor recreational activities are not as readily available.
 Besides providing local jobs, Antelope Butte will serve as an economic driver to attract tourists, as well as businesses whose employees seek active “Western” lifestyles.

 Antelope Butte abruptly closed in the spring of 2004 due to a disruption in the family business.
-The Antelope Butte Foundation was formed by local citizens who believe strongly that the communities surrounding the Bighorns are much healthier and better for having Antelope Butte as a thriving ski area and year-round mountain playground.
+The Antelope Butte Foundation was formed by local citizens who believe strongly that the communities surrounding the Bighorns are much healthier and better for having Antelope Butte as a thriving ski area and year-round mountain recreation area.
 The Antelope Butte Foundation was formed as a non-profit organization in order to be sustainable for generations to come.
 With a long term vision, strategic planning and advantageous non-profit status, Antelope Butte is poised to not only reopen, but thrive.

 The last operations went out of business, why will Antelope Butte succeed?